PATA-hanke-Spring-2025/Agent-based-Model-Basics/readme.md

 but the number of states and their names in the sates file must be the same in the matrix file.

-When you create your files, write the path to these files in this coding line: agent = SellerAgent(r"your PATH TO FILE", r"your PATH TO FILE") agent.load_data()
+When you have created your files, write the path to these files in this coding line:
+agent = SellerAgent(r"your PATH TO FILE", r"your PATH TO FILE")
+agent.load_data()